Jennings Dog: Discovery and purchase

-The stone sculpture was discovered at Monte Cagnuolo, near the ancient Lanuvium, the site of an imperial villa of Antoninus Pius, 32 km southeast of Rome, where it was probably made; its first modern owner was the sculptor, restorer and dealer in antiquities Bartolomeo Cavaceppi.
+The stone sculpture was discovered at Monte Cagnuolo, near the ancient Lanuvium, the site of an imperial villa of Antoninus Pius, 32 km southeast of Rome, where it was probably made; its first modern owner was the sculptor, restorer, and dealer in antiquities Bartolomeo Cavaceppi.
 Henry Constantine Jennings saw it in a pile of rubble in Cavaceppi's workshop in Rome between 1753 and 1756, bought it from him for 400 scudi, and took it back to Britain.

 The sculpture became famous on its arrival in Britain, praised by Horace Walpole among a scant handful of masterly Roman sculptures of animals, with replicas that were thought to make "a most noble appearance in a gentleman's hall", in Dr Johnson's words.

 "The Dog of Alcibiades"

 A story in Plutarch's life of Alcibiades tells of the statesman owning a large, handsome dog whose tail Alcibiades cut off so as to invoke pity from the Athenians and distract them from his worse deeds.
-The broken tail of this sculpture led Jennings to link it to this story, calling it "the dog of Alcibiades"; under this title a pair of copies in Portland stone were installed by Robert Adam at Newby Hall, Yorkshire, about 1780, and in the later 19th century a pair in cast stone were set in the gardens at Basildon Park, Berkshire.
-A 19th-century pair carved in serpentine were sold by Bonham's, London, in 2005.
+The broken tail of this sculpture led Jennings to link it to this story, calling it "the dog of Alcibiades"; under this title a pair of copies in Portland stone were installed by Robert Adam at Newby Hall, Yorkshire, about 1780, and in the later nineteenth century, a pair in cast stone were set in the gardens at Basildon Park, Berkshire.
+A nineteenth-century pair carved in serpentine were sold by Bonhams in London in 2005.

 "Duncombe's Dog"

-In settlement of his gambling debts in 1778, Jennings was forced to sell the sculpture, stating "A fine dog it was, and a lucky dog was I to purchase it".
+In settlement of his gambling debts in 1778, Jennings was forced to sell the sculpture, stating, "A fine dog it was, and a lucky dog was I to purchase it".
 The dog was soon afterwards sold at Phillips for £1000 to the Rt Hon Charles Duncombe.
-James Boswell records a conversation between Johnson and other members of the Literary Club, around the time of the statue's sale, in which Edmund Burke exclaimed "A thousand guineas!
-The representation of no animal whatever is worth so much", to which Dr Johnson replied "Sir, it is not the worth of the thing, but the skill in forming it, which is so highly estimated.
-Every thing that enlarges the sphere of human powers, that shews man he can do what he thought he could not do, is valuable."
+James Boswell records a conversation between Johnson and other members of the Literary Club, at about the time of the sale of the statue, in which Edmund Burke exclaimed, "A thousand guineas!
+The representation of no animal whatever is worth so much", to which Dr Johnson replied, "Sir, it is not the worth of the thing, but the skill in forming it, which is so highly estimated.
+Every thing that enlarges the sphere of human powers, that shews man he can do what he thought he could not do, is valuable".

-For 150 years the sculpture stood guard in the entrance hall of Duncombe Park, the family mansion in Yorkshire; it was enthusiastically described there in 1859: "Among the statues in this apartment is particularly noticed an excellent antique sculpture, representing the Dog of Alcibiades, said to be the work of Myron, a Grecian sculptor".
+For 150 years, the sculpture stood guard in the entrance hall of Duncombe Park, the family mansion in Yorkshire; it was enthusiastically described there in 1859: "Among the statues in this apartment is particularly noticed an excellent antique sculpture, representing the Dog of Alcibiades, said to be the work of Myron, a Grecian sculptor".
 It remained there, away from public view, until 1925.
 In that year, inheritance taxes forced the Duncombes to rent out the hall to Queen Mary's School for Girls, whose pupils were rumoured to feed the dog unwanted Marmite sandwiches.